 You might even say there’s a fear of seeming unprofessional or just silly, in a profession where credibility is everything.

-With all this in mind, we’ve put together a list of ideas for social media posts that offer opportunities to emphasise different aspects of your firm’s brand identity.
+With all this in mind, we’ve put together a list of ideas for social media posts that offer opportunities to emphasise different aspects of your firm’s brand identity in 2022.

 For more advice, check out our new beginner’s guide to social media for accountants.

 Our guide sets out in the plainest language how Twitter, LinkedIn, Facebook, Instagram and YouTube, and how you can use them to boost your firm’s visibility.